-Two Saturdays a month our worship is Modern in style (live band, praise music, etc.), and the other two are classic in style (hymns, organ, orchestra, etc.).
-If you'd like to check out some of our latest sermons click here.
+Two Saturdays a month our worship is contemporary in style (live band, praise music, etc.), and the other two are classic in style (hymns, organ, orchestra, etc.).
+If you'd like to view our latest worship experience and sermon click here.

 Our church has reopened fully as of June 19, 2021.
 Join us for worship every Saturday in-person or online via our YouTube Channel.
 We are currently meeting in the Sanctuary for the worship service.
 Masks are required.

 The word of God comes to John the Baptist in the wilderness.
 His message is for all to, repent, or turn around.
 He tells people to reorient themselves to God’s future.
 Place your hope not in the powers of this world.
 Place your hope in the One who will flatten mountains and raise up valleys, straighten the crooked roads, and smooth out the rough places.
 This fulfills what is written in Isaiah 40:3-5.
 John urgently preaches a baptism of repentance for the forgiveness of sins, because of the soon arrival of the Messiah.

 Luke 3:1-6, NIV